Last updated on:

 Hey guys, I’m Dennis, and in this guide, I’m going to tell you about my seven most favorite telescopes and how you can choose the right one.

-If you landed here looking for recommendations on telescopes, let me assure that you’ll find no place better.
+If you landed here looking for recommendations on the many types of telescopes, let me assure that you’ll find no place better.

 - NexStar computer control technology allows you to locate any constellation you chose, as it has a database that stores the location of over 4,000 celestial objects.